erikh2000/sl-lipz/docs/LipzFormat.md

 `viseme_type` and `fps` are used to interpret the codes in the `visemes` element correctly.

 ### Goals of Lipz Format

 * Cover use cases for character animation in games including:
   * Synchronizing lip frames (visemes) to audio
   * Subtitles with localization
+  * Trigger in-game animation that is timed to audio
 * Easy to write parsing code in game software
-* Human-readable format
+* Human-readable format that can be hand-edited
 * Extensible to cover different viseme types, e.g. mouth charts
-* Ability to attach events to specific times in dialogue that game can use to trigger character animation

 ### Non-Goals